schnatterer/smeagol-galore/README.md

 The container is run as with UID and GID = 1000.
 If you want to run it as a different user you pass `-u` param when running the container.
-However, you should make sure that that the user exists (e.g. mount `/etc/passwd`).
+However, you should make sure that the user exists (e.g. mount `/etc/passwd`).
-In order to get permissions on `/opt/bitnami/tomcat` your user should be member of group 1000.

 Another option is to build your own image and set `--build-arg USER_ID` and `GROUP_ID` to your liking.